-Underground development is currently taking place through Shaft 1, with the aim of establishing critical underground infrastructure and ore passes between the 750, 850 and 950-metre levels, and to enable construction of the critical Shaft 3 (Vent Shaft 1).
-This ventilation shaft not only enables future development of underground infrastructure but is planned to be the secondary means of egress from the mine until Shaft 2 is complete.
-Once Phase 1 ore production commences in Q3 2024, mining will focus on higher-grade area which are near to Shaft 1, requiring less underground infrastructure to access.
+Underground development is currently taking place through Shaft 1, with the aim of establishing critical underground infrastructure, ore passes between the 750-metre, 850-metre and 950-metre levels, development of the initial mining areas, and to enable construction of Shaft 3 (previously Vent Shaft 1) and Shaft 4 (ventilation shaft).
+Shaft 3 not only enables future development of underground infrastructure but is planned to be the secondary means of egress from the mine until Shaft 2 is complete.

-During Phase 2, primary access to the mine will be by way of a 1,104-metre-deep, 10-metre-diameter production shaft (Shaft 2).
+Shaft 2 is a 1,104-metre-deep, 10-metre-diameter, production shaft and, once complete, will be the primary access to the mine.
 Secondary access to the mine will be via the 996-metre-deep, 7.25-metre-diameter Shaft 1.
 During mine production, both shafts also will serve as ventilation intakes.
 During Phase 2, ore will be hauled from the stopes to a series of internal ore passes and fed to the bottom of Shaft 2, where it will be crushed and hoisted to surface.